-IgG an IgA account for approximately 8090% of multiple myeloma cases.
+IgG an IgA account for approximately 8090 percent of multiple myeloma cases.

 In some cases, myeloma cells produce incomplete M proteins, called Bence Jones proteins (named after Henry Bence Jones, the British physician who discovered them) or light chain proteins.
 These proteins, which collect primarily in the urine, can cause kidney damage and lead to renal failure.
 This type of multiple myeloma is called Bence Jones myeloma or light chain myeloma.

-Nonsecretory myeloma is a rare form of the disease that accounts for less than 1% of all cases.
+Nonsecretory myeloma is a rare form of the disease that accounts for less than 1 percent of all cases.
 In this type of multiple myeloma, cancerous plasma cells do not produce M proteins.